Deep Weakly-supervised Anomaly Detection: Experiments

-\textbf{Experiment Settings}.
-This section evaluates the generalizability of PReNet in detecting unknown anomalies on the other 28 datasets.
-Similar to the settings in Section \ref{subsec:knownanomalies}, the anomaly contamination rate of 2\% and $|\mathcal{A}|=60$ are also used here.
-The competing method iForest also performs poorly here and is left out for brevity.

-\textbf{Results}.
-The AUC-PR and AUC-ROC performance of PReNet and the three top competing methods on the 28 datasets are presented in Table \ref{tab:unseenanomalies}.
-The results show that PReNet outperforms the three competing methods all by substantial margins in detecting unknown anomalies on the 28 datasets.
-On average, very impressively, PReNet improves DevNet by more than 11\%, DSVDD by 17\% and FSNet by 30\% in AUC-PR.
-It is very encouraging that, compared to the best competing method DevNet, PReNet achieves 20\%-130\% AUC-PR improvement on eight datasets, including 20\%-40\% improvement on `\textit{reconnaissance $\rightarrow$ backdoor}', `\textit{reconnaissance,fuzzers $\rightarrow$ DoS}', `\textit{reconnaissance, backdoor, fuzzers $\rightarrow$ DoS}', `\textit{backdoor, fuzzers $\rightarrow$ DoS}', `\textit{fuzzers $\rightarrow$ DoS}', `\textit{reconnaissance, backdoor, DoS $\rightarrow$ fuzzers}', and over 100\% improvement on `\textit{reconnaissance, fuzzers $\rightarrow$ backdoor}' and `\textit{fuzzers $\rightarrow$ backdoor}'.
-The improvement of PReNet over DSVDD and FSNet is much more substantial than that of PReNet over DevNet, \eg, PReNet gains 21 wins and 6 draws against DSVDD; 25 wins and 3 draws against FSNet.
-The p-values from the paired \textit{Wilcoxon} signed rank test show that PReNet significantly outperforms all three competing methods at the 99\% confidence level.
-Due to the same reason as in the results of detecting known anomalies in Table \ref{tab:rocpr}, the AUC-ROC improvement of PReNet over the competing methods is less than that in the improvement of AUC-PR, but it is also statistically significant at the 99\% confidence level, achieving more than 2.5\%, 11.1\% and 8.0\% improvement over DevNet, DSVDD and FSNet, respectively.
+\textbf{Generalizing to \underline{unseen} anomaly classes using small examples of \underline{seen} anomaly classes.} This section evaluates the detectors that are trained with only seen anomaly classes to detect unseen anomaly classes on the 28 datasets.
+Similarly to Sec. \ref{subsec:knownanomalies}, the anomaly contamination rate of 2\% and $|\mathcal{A}|=60$ are used here.
+The results are presented in Table \ref{tab:unseen}, in which iForest that is insensitive to the change is used as baseline.
+The AUC-PR results show that PReNet outperforms all the five competing methods by substantial margins on the 28 datasets.
+On average, PReNet improves DevNet by more than 11\%, DSAD by 17\%, FSNet by 30\%, cFSNet by 20\% and REPEN by 27\%.
+It is impressive that, compared to the best competing method DevNet, PReNet achieves 20\%-130\% AUC-PR improvement on eight datasets, including 20\%-40\% improvement on `\textit{rec $\rightarrow$ bac}', `\textit{rec,fuz $\rightarrow$ dos}', `\textit{rec, bac, fuz $\rightarrow$ dos}', `\textit{bac, fuz $\rightarrow$ dos}', `\textit{fuz $\rightarrow$ dos}', `\textit{rec, bac, dos $\rightarrow$ fuz}', and over 100\% improvement on `\textit{rec, fuz $\rightarrow$ bac}' and `\textit{fuz $\rightarrow$ bac}'.
+The improvement over the other four contenders is more substantial than that over DevNet.
+All these improvements are statistically significant at the 99\% confidence level.
+PReNet gains similar superiority in AUC-ROC as well.